Melina-Singh/PracticeCode/README.md

-this is the file for practice python
+This repo includes all the practice codes